 It’s a very common practice nowadays, in fact virtually every large media site on the internet operates it.
 Visit Hulu, ABC, Pandora, NBC or any of the big US media sites from outside the US and you’ll get a the same sort of message.
 Try and access the Canadian broadcaster – CTV from anywhere but Canada and it will happens as well.
 The same goes for all the UK and European broadcasters, you can access content only when you’re in that specific country.

 Of course, the internet was once completely open to everyone, irrespective of your location and fortunately all these blocks can be easily bypassed.
-If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC iPlayer proxy for the solution.
+If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC abroad for the solution.

 It’s that easy.
 Although it’s impossible to change your real IP address online, you can hide your real location with sophisticated software like . .
 You can use it to watch the BBC iPlayer from France or any other country.
 In fact you can use it to watch all the UK TV stations such as ITV, Channels 4 and 5 online on your computer quickly and easily.